 A camera with a crop sensor has a smaller field of view – it takes in less of a scene.
 A full frame camera has a larger sensor, so has a larger field of view and takes in more of a scene than a crop frame.
 To fill the frame with a full frame sensor you need to get closer than you would with a crop sensor camera.

 Because you have to get closer to the subject, you reduce the distance between you and the subject, so you get a shallower depth of field.
 OR you zoom in, so change the focal length of the lens, and as a result get a shallower depth of field.
 Because of magnification.

 REALLY IMPORTANT NOTE: You can achieve exactly the same depth of field with both types of sensors where neither you nor your subject move.
 You just have to change the camera settings (lens focal length and aperture).

 Summary of how to get a blurred background (or foreground):

 So, there you have it.
-If you want a blurred background, you can:
+If you want a blurred background, shallow depth of field, you can:

 - Increase aperture (smaller f-number)

 - Move your subject away from the background